Chinwenduekeh/devops_projects/README.md

 Get user inputs: Name and Surname Use this to create a user with username namesurname@devopsclass.com, Assign the user sudo rights and display their name, surname and email.

 ## Implementation steps:
-Create the script file and make it executable:
+1. Create the script file and make it executable:

     *touch createuser.sh

+2. Make it executable

     *chmod +x createuser.sh

 3. implement the script:
     *Use read to collect: